khalid-hussain/shaheen/chap5.md

 Walking in fresh air would rejuvenate her feeble body.

 After seeing off the coachman, Abu Dawood came straight to the room and said, "Rabia!
 You are still asleep?
 Go out for a stroll with Angela.
-Maria, you too go along with them."
+Maria, you too, go along with them."

 When Rabia didn't reply, Angela said, "Maybe Rabia is not feeling well Mother!